ARC Raiders Canto SMG Guide: Finding The Budget Bobcat

 The Flashpoint update brought some serious firepower to the game, but the Canto is easily my favorite addition for sheer practicality.
 It is a rare quality, medium ammo hose that spits out a terrifying 368 DPS.
 Think of it as a slightly weaker, highly accessible Bobcat.

 The main problem is actually getting your hands on the blueprint.
-You do not just buy this off a vendor.
-The drop rates are notoriously stingy, and the absolute best farming routes require you to sprint headfirst into some of the most punishing map conditions the Rust Belt has to offer.
+The drop rates are notoriously stingy, and the absolute best farming route requires you to sprint headfirst into one of the most punishing map conditions the Rust Belt has to offer.
 I have died more times than I care to admit trying to secure this schematic, so I mapped out the most efficient ways to farm it.

 Where To Find The Blueprint

-You are entirely at the mercy of the random loot pool here, but you can heavily manipulate the odds in your favor by specifically queueing into two very hostile map conditions.
+You are entirely at the mercy of the random loot pool here, but you can heavily manipulate the odds in your favor by specifically queueing into a very hostile map condition.

 The Hurricane Grind